Karibu Zanzibar - Welcome to Zanzibar

 Since about the 10th century the islands of Zanzibar and Pemba belong to the culture area of Swahili, which means coastal inhabitants.
 From about 1500 until the beginning of the 18th century, Zanzibar was dominated by the Portuguese, though not permanently.
 Then Zanzibar came under the sovereignty of the Sultanate of Oman.
 In 1840, Sultan Said al-Busaidi moved his capital from Muscat to Zanzibar.

 Sultan Said worked with Britain.
 He introduced the cultivation of cloves to Zanzibar, which became a centre of the Arab slave trade from East Africa.
 In 1890 Zanzibar and Pemba came under British protectorate rule, while the previously controlled by the sultanate mainland coast was incorporated in German East Africa by the Helgoland - Zanzibar Treaty.
-On 10th December, 1963, Great Britain released Zanzibar as a sultanate for independence.
-The Arab dominance of the Sultan was overthrown on 12th January,1964.
+On 10th December 1963, Great Britain released Zanzibar as a sultanate for independence.
+The Arab dominance of the Sultan was overthrown on 12th January1964.
 Sheikh Amani Karume, leader of the Afro-Shirazi party, called the People's Republic out and declared the ASP to be the only party allowed.
-He took over the office of President and established a personally dictatorship.
+He took over the office of President and established a personal dictatorship.
 His regime decimated or displaced the Arab-Islamic upper class.
-After a mutiny in the army broke out in Tanganyika under the impression of the revolt on Zanzibar, on 26th April,1964 Julius Nyerere initiated the state union of Tanganyika and Zanzibar to form the United Republic of Tanzania.
+After a mutiny in the army broke out in Tanganyika under the impression of the revolt on Zanzibar, on 26th April1964 Julius Nyerere initiated the state union of Tanganyika and Zanzibar to form the United Republic of Tanzania.
 The name was created by the words Tanganyika + Zanzibar + Azania.
 Zanzibar has its own government within the Union.

-also named Zanzibar City, is the capital of the archipelago and is the largest city of the islands with more than 400,000 inhabitants.
+also named Zanzibar City, it is the capital of the archipelago and is the largest city of the islands with more than 400,000 inhabitants.
 For visitors to Zanzibar, Zanzibar Town is the starting point for arrivals and departures by plane and ferry.

 the oriental old town, has preserved its characteristic Sultan-era cityscape and is a UNESCO World Heritage Site.
 Ancient stone houses with intricately carved wooden doors line the narrow alleys, a symbiosis of beauty and decay.
 A stroll through the labyrinth of the many alleys of the old town is a sensual pleasure.